-Q2.
+Q3.
 When does the season start?

 Although the outdoor playing season runs from mid-May to mid-September, many divisions conduct indoor and outdoor training, development and conditioning sessions over a much longer period.
 Please refer to the Club Calendar for more information.

-Q3.
+Q4.
 How many days per week do I need to commit?

-Q4.
+Q6.
 What are the coaches qualifications?

-All team head coaches and assistant coaches must complete the Ontario Soccer designated coaching courses according to the age of their team (FUNdamentals, Learn to Train and Soccer For Life).
-In addition, all coaches are certified in MED (Make Ethical Decisions), RiS (Respect In Sport for Activity Leaders) and Making Head Way certification.
+All team head coaches and assistant coaches must successfully complete the Ontario Soccer designated coaching courses according to the age of their team (FUNdamentals, Learn to Train and Soccer For Life).
+In addition, all coaches are certified in MED (Make Ethical Decisions), RiS (Respect In Sport for Activity Leaders) and Making Head Way (concussion awareness) certification.

-Q5.
+Q7.
 How many tournaments will my team attend?

 Most teams play in three tournaments during the summer, one of which is the Peterborough Challenge held in June each year.
 The other two tournaments will be out of town.
 Selection of out of town tournaments will be determined by the team officials in consultation with the team parents.

-Q6.
+Q8.
 Will I be traveling outside the Peterborough area?

-Q7.
+Q9.
 What is the cost?

 The player registration fee includes (where applicable) uniforms, Ontario Soccer registration and accident insurance, practice facilities, winter training, spring training, team coaches training and certification, technical coaches, training equipment, field costs, referees, league fees, Peterborough Challenge Tournament/Festival, and more.
 The registration fee is set annually based on achieving a balanced operating budget for the coming year.
-The registration fees for the 2018 season can be viewed on the Registration Fees page.
+The registration fees for the current season can be viewed on the Registration Fees page.